coding-hui/ai-terminal/README.md

-# ai-terminal
+# AI-Terminal

-Ai-Terminal is an AI-powered command-line tool designed to seamlessly integrate into your existing terminal workflow.
+AI-Terminal is an AI-powered command-line tool designed to seamlessly integrate into your existing terminal workflow.
 It enhances user
 experience by offering AI-driven functionalities that automate and optimize routine terminal operations.
 With its advanced understanding
-and response to user commands, Ai-Terminal can efficiently handle tasks such as file management, data processing, system diagnostics, and
+and response to user commands, AI-Terminal can efficiently handle tasks such as file management, data processing, system diagnostics, and
 more.

 ## Description

-Ai-Terminal brings intelligence to the traditional CLI, enabling users to execute complex tasks effortlessly.
+AI-Terminal brings intelligence to the traditional CLI, enabling users to execute complex tasks effortlessly.
 Its key features include:

-• Contextual Assistance: Ai-Terminal learns from your commands and provides suggestions, reducing the need for memorizing complex syntax.
+• Contextual Assistance: AI-Terminal learns from your commands and provides suggestions, reducing the need for memorizing complex syntax.
 • Automated Tasks: It can recognize patterns in repetitive tasks and create shortcuts or scripts for one-click execution.
 • Intelligent Search: Perform intelligent searches within files, directories, and even within the content of specific file types.
-• Error Correction: Ai-Terminal attempts to correct incorrect commands or suggest alternatives when errors occur.
+• Error Correction: AI-Terminal attempts to correct incorrect commands or suggest alternatives when errors occur.
 • Custom Integrations: Supports integration with other tools and services through plugins or APIs.

 ## Getting Started